Table of Contents

 What are Record Rules?

-Record rules are a type of rule, which allow you to automate specific actions behind-the-scenes when a form is submitted or a table is edited inline in the Live App.
+Record rules are a type of rule, which allow you to automate specific actions behind-the-scenes when a form is submitted or a grid is edited inline in the Live App.

 These rules can: